Steps to get a federal job today

 You can learn from rejections by contacting the selecting official and/or the HR specialist that is listed on the job announcement.
 Ask what training and/or experience would have enhanced your application package for future positions.
 If the selecting official or HR specialist suggests obtaining certain education, training or experience, work to achieve their recommendations.
 A rejection may also be due to things beyond your control such as funding restrictions, a hiring freeze, or your selection may have been blocked by a military member claiming veterans’ preference.

 You may discover that you did have the specific skills needed, however you either neglected to capture required key words and phrases (skills needed) in your work descriptions or did not include critical work history in your application.
 This happens frequently.
 It doesn’t pay to debate your qualifications over spilled milk.
 The job has already been filled.
 Thank the selecting official for his/her candor and time, then revise your bid for the next opening.

-Evaluate your federal resume using the techniques listed in Chapter Six of The Book of U.S. Government Jobs to ensure you properly covered in detail your work history, accomplishments, and skills.
+Evaluate your federal resume to ensure you properly covered in detail your work history, accomplishments, and skills.
 You must address over 40 specific areas in your resume and include details that prove without a doubt that you have the required skills to be successful and excel in the position.
-Remember, the federal resume is nothing like the simple 1 page private sector style resume that you are accustomed to.
+Remember, the federal resume is nothing like the simple 1-page private sector style resume that you are accustomed to.